ortegarod/ws_droneOS/README.md

 2.  **Start PX4 SITL Instances**: Open two separate terminals.
 Navigate to your PX4-Autopilot directory in each.
     *   **Terminal 1 (Drone 1):** Start PX4 instance 0 (`MAV_SYS_ID=1`).
 It will use the default namespace `/fmu/`.
         ```bash
-        # In PX4-Autopilot directory
+        cd PX4-Autopilot
         PX4_SYS_AUTOSTART=4001 PX4_SIM_MODEL=gz_x500 ./build/px4_sitl_default/bin/px4 -i 0
         ```
         *(Note: The model `gz_x500` is an example, use your desired model)*
     *   **Terminal 2 (Drone 2):** Start PX4 instance 1 (`MAV_SYS_ID=2`).
 It will use namespace `/px4_1/fmu/`.
 Add `PX4_GZ_MODEL_POSE` to spawn it at a different location.
         ```bash
-        # In PX4-Autopilot directory
+        cd PX4-Autopilot
         PX4_SYS_AUTOSTART=4001 PX4_GZ_MODEL_POSE="0,1" PX4_SIM_MODEL=gz_x500 ./build/px4_sitl_default/bin/px4 -i 1
         ```
     *   **(Optional) Headless & QGroundControl:** You can run SITL without the Gazebo GUI by prepending `HEADLESS=1` to the PX4 launch commands above.
 You can then connect QGroundControl (typically listening on UDP port 14550 by default for the first instance) to monitor status and view the drones on the map.

-3.  **Start Micro XRCE-DDS Agent**: Open a new terminal.
-Source the workspace and run the agent (using UDP in this example).
+3.  **Start Micro XRCE-DDS Agent**: Open a new terminal and run the agent (using UDP in this example).
     ```bash
-    cd /path/to/ws_droneOS
-    source install/setup.bash
     MicroXRCEAgent udp4 -p 8888
     ```
     *The agent should detect connections from both PX4 instances.*